lightmetrica/lightmetrica-v3/doc/build.rst

    $ conda install -c conda-forge sphinx
    $ pip install sphinx-autobuild sphinx_rtd_theme breathe sphinx_tabs

-You can access the documentation from ``http://127.0.0.1:8000`` with the following command.
+Then you can access the documentation from ``http://127.0.0.1:8000`` with the following command.
 It is useful to use sphinx-autobuild plugin if you want to get immediate visual update on editing.
 Note that the documentation extracted from C++ sources are not updated automatically.
 Make sure to execute ``doxygen`` command again if you want to update the information.

 .. code-block:: bash